Over the years I have tried many devices to provide me with data on heart rate, speed, and cadence.

-My first device was a regular bike computer attached to my handle bar, with wires that went down the frame and front fork to the speed and cadence sensor.
-It worked, gave me the information I needed but eventually tear and wear took the cables, so I had to replace.
+My first device was a regular bike computer attached to my handlebar, with wires that went down the frame and front fork to the speed and cadence sensor.
+It worked, gave me the information I needed but eventually tear and wear took the cables, so I had to replace it.

-Luckily I got a Garmin Forerunner 310XT with bike attachment and cadence sensor, still needed to attach the sensors with cables.
-The Garmin Forerunner did its stuff, and at this time the first mobile training apps was coming out, so I signed up with MapMyRide and have used it since.
-With the Garmin Forerunners 310XT I could also record my runs and swim and upload all the data to MapMyRide.
+Luckily I got a Garmin Forerunner 310XT with bike attachment and the cadence sensor still needed to attach the sensors with cables.
+The Garmin Forerunner did its stuff, and at this time the first mobile training apps were coming out, so I signed up with MapMyRide and have used it since.
+With the Garmin Forerunners 310XT, I could also record my runs and swim and upload all the data to MapMyRide.

-Over time I start using the MapMyRide for my runs and bike rides and I sold of my Garmin Forerunner 310XT and used only the mobile app.
+Over time I start using the MapMyRide for my runs and bike rides and I sold off my Garmin Forerunner 310XT and used only the mobile app.

-Using only MapMyRide I missed out on getting the cadence reading, the speed I was not that important to me, the cadence was, I’m a bit of a lazy bike rider and need the reminder to keep my cadence around 90 rpm.
+Using only MapMyRide I missed out on getting the cadence reading, the speed was not that important to me, the cadence was, I’m a bit of a lazy bike rider and need a reminder to keep my cadence around 90 rpm.

 I had to invest in a TIGRA Bike mount to be able to see the cadence, it also helps to keep my mobile phone dry and safely on my handlebar.

-The cadence and speed sensor attach easily, first time use you pair the cadence and speed sensor with your mobile over bluetooth, after that each time you use it it automatically starts when you start the Wahoo app and start pedal.
+The cadence and speed sensor attach easily, first time use you pair the cadence and speed sensor with your mobile over Bluetooth, after that each time you use it automatically starts when you start the Wahoo app and start pedal.

 I’m very happy with it, I made some comparison with just using MapMyRide for speed and distance, and it is on par.